Simply Ballet Tap Classes 2025

 If your child’s class is 45 minutes or longer, we suggest they have a small water bottle.
 In hot weather students are required to have their own drink bottle as per our hot weather policy.
 In 30 minute classes a drink bottle is generally not needed.

-COVID, Coughs, and Colds
+Coughs, Colds, and COVID

 Simply Ballet is a COVID-safe environment and at times has students in class who may be vulnerable to illness.